Member Login Not a Member?

 This module will be assessed in two ways:

-1. Coursework blogs which is 50% of your final mark.
+1. Coursework blogs which are 50% of your final mark.

 2. An essay assignment which is 50% of your final mark.